Miami University - Oxford Data & Information Overview

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 4,131 students took at least one online class at Miami University - Oxford.
-This is an increase from the 3,661 students who took online classes the previous year.
+In 2019-2020, 2,911 students took at least one online class at Miami University - Oxford.
+This is a decrease from the 4,292 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|